 The stage-action of The Sailors of Cattaro, although it follows a single design, seems diffuse; we do not completely understand the personal conflict of will as it affects Franz Rasch and the other leaders of the rebellion.
 A great deal of the action happens off-stage; these off-stage events are so closely connected with the immediate action that the description of them seems insufficient.
-The fault lies in the author's selection of his material (including both the inner action and the wider system): (1) the historical background has not been successfully analyzed in dramatic terms, and, since the background is not fully developed, the revolt tends to be too universal-sailors (in general) rebelling against authority (in general).
+The fault lies in the author's selection of his material (including both the inner action and the wider system): (1) the historical background has not been successfully analyzed in dramatic terms, and, since the background is not fully developed, the revolt tends to be too universal - sailors (in general) rebelling against authority (in general).
 (2) It follows that the conflict tends to express itself in discussion; it is not crystallized in action.
-(3) Since the author has not dramatized the crises which led to the revolt, the immediate causes of the action (as distinct from the historical background) seem thin and intellectualized.
+(3) Since the author has not dramatized the crises which led to the revolt, the immediate causes of the action (as distinct from the. historical background) seem thin and intellectualized.
 The play deals with workers who are not fully prepared for their task, but we do not know enough about them to know how far this is true.
-(4) Since the historical forces and prior action are under-developed, there is an overemphasis on the personalities of the workers, on petty problems.
+(4) Since the historical forces and prior action are under-developed, there is an over-emphasis on the personalities of the workers, on petty problems.
+The hero is also over-emphasized; his rôle is not analyzed in relation to events: Franz Rasch is presented abstractly as a noble person rather than a fully understood person.